 WASP is a forceful initiative in basic research, education and recruitment within autonomous systems and software development.
 It is located at the Chalmers University of Technology, the Royal Institute of Technology, Umeå University, Lund University and Linköping University, with Linköping University as host.

-The investment will amount to SEK 5.5 billion during the 14 years of the programme, which ends in 2029.
-The Knut and Alice Wallenberg Foundation will provide SEK 4.2 billion of the funding, with further contributions from the university and participating industrial companies.
+The investment will amount to SEK 6.2 billion during the programme, which ends in 2031.
+The Knut and Alice Wallenberg Foundation will provide SEK 4.9 billion of the funding, with further contributions from the university and participating industrial companies.
 WASP is the largest individual research investment in Sweden in modern time.